quakelive-server-standards/quakelive-server-standards/README.md

 ## Installation

+You will need to install Git, clone the Quake Live Server Standards repository and install Docker.

 ### Git

 At first you need to create your own Git repository.
-You can either do that by creating a fork on GitHub or by directly cloning this repository.
-If you do not have experience in working with Git follow use a GitHub fork.
+You can do that either by creating a fork on GitHub or by directly cloning this repository.
+If you do not have experience in working with Git use a GitHub fork.

 #### Using a GitHub fork